carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 ## Transforming operators

-Transforming operators are used to modify the items emitted by a channel to new values.
+If we we want to modify the items emitted by a channel we use transforming operators.

 ### map